alchemy-fr/Phraseanet-Docs/fr/Devel/API/V1/Route/Databox/TermsOfUse.rst

 About
 -----

-  Return Terms Of Use in all languages avalaibles on specified databox
+  Return Terms Of Use in all languages available on specified databox

   .. code-block:: bash